raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 P(label=positive) is the fraction of the training set that is a positive text;
 P(word1|label=negative) is the number of times the word1 appears in a negative text divided by the number of times the word1 appears in every text.
+I have used sklearn library for implementing Naive-Bayes.

 #### Recurrent Neural Network/Long Short-Term Memory (RNN/LSTM):
-*Recurrent Neural Network, and is basically a neural network that can be used when your data is treated as a sequence, where the particular order of the data-points matter.
-More importantly, this sequence can be of arbitrary length.*
+**Recurrent Neural Network, is basically a neural network that can be used when data is treated as a sequence, where the particular order of the data-points matter.
+More importantly, this sequence can be of arbitrary length.**

 They are networks with loops in them, allowing information to persist.
 A recurrent neural network can be thought of as multiple copies of the same network, each passing a message to a successor.
 Consider what happens if we unroll the loop.

 Below is image from famous colah blog (http://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 ![RNN-unrolled](https://github.com/raiskumar/udacity-ml-problems/blob/master/RNN-unrolled.png)

 Recursive neural network proved to be efficient in constructing sentence representations.
 The model has tree structure, which is able to capture semantic of sentence.
 RNN suffer from vanishing gradients problem, and makes it difficult to learn long-distance correlation in sequence.
-LSTM are a type of RNN.
+LSTM is a type a type of RNN and now mostly the de-facto implementation of RNN.

 ### Benchmark
 Naive-Bayes approach discussed above acts as benchmark.
 The final approach should provided accuracy more than the benchmark value.